OTD7001: Inter-Professional Approach to Health

 This course prepares students for the role of teaching in graduate programs and courses.
 Students will learn how to develop syllabi, course content, and course assessment.
 Instructional methods and strategies for dealing with student issues will also be covered.
 Students will have the opportunity to guest lecture in the Salus MSOT program as part of this course.

 This course examines the multifaceted aspects of human occupations.
-It will include perspectives from Occupational Science, Ecological Models of Occupation, the Model of Human Occupation, and the Canadian Models of Occupational Performance and Engagement, and PEO.
+It will include perspectives from Occupational Science, Ecological Models of Occupation, Model of Human Occupation, Canadian Models of Occupational Performance and Engagement, and Person, Environment, Occupation model.
 The course will emphasize strength-based approaches, including enablement, relevant positive psychological constructs and interpersonal influences that facilitate participation in the clients’ meaningful roles and occupations.
-Participation a key component of health from the International Classification of Functioning, Disability and Health (ICF) and will be described as well as environmental factors of this model.
+Participation, a key component of health from the International Classification of Functioning, Disability and Health (ICF) will be described as well as environmental factors of this model.

 Once the capstone mentor is assigned (and consents to the proposal), she/he will help the student refine and guide the project development and implementation to the final presentation.

-This course links closely with the Doctoral Capstone Project course which precedes it.
+This course links closely with OTD8001: Doctoral Capstone Research Methods which precedes it.
 The content emphasis for this course will focus on a) developing a capstone proposal, and b) learning methods for data analysis or program assessment/outcomes.
-Students will go through the IRB process as part of this course.
+Students will go through the institutional review board (IRB) process as part of this course.

 SPECIALTY TRACK COURSES

 1. OTD7501: Understanding Visual Deficits and Their Relationship to Occupation